chainguard-dev/melange/docs/md/melange_build.md

       --overlay-binsh string        use specified file as /bin/sh overlay in build environment --pipeline-dir string         directory used to extend defined built-in pipelines -r, --repository-append strings   path to extra repositories to include in the build environment --runner string               which runner to use to enable running commands, default is based on your platform.
-Options are ["bubblewrap" "docker" "lima" "kubernetes"] (default "bubblewrap")
+Options are ["bubblewrap" "docker" "lima" "kubernetes"] (default "docker")
       --signing-key string          key to use for signing --source-dir string           directory used for included sources --strip-origin-name           whether origin names should be stripped (for bootstrap)